 Pricing

 Affordable pricing is the main attractiveness of BunnyCDN.
 They also give a 14-day trial.
+These are the per GB price for Pull Zones for different regions:

 So, your credit card won’t be charged monthly.
 The minimum recharge amount is $10 though.

-Support Options
+Support Quality

 Currently, support tickets are the only way to request help.
-The account says that more options and a Clack channel are coming soon.
+The account says that more options and a Slack channel are coming soon.
 They often post on Twitter with the latest news and for feature suggestions.

 Apart from that, their knowledge base articles cover almost all topics related to Account setup and CDN configuration.